jaysonmulwa/werapay/README.md

-## WeraPay v1.0.0
+## WeraPay

 Wera is a Sheng' (Swahili-English Kenyan slang) word that means `work`.
-Therefore, Wera Pay loosely translates to Work Pay.
+Therefore, Wera Pay translates to Work Pay.

 ### About